morganavickery/academic-website-template/README.md

 5. Wait a minute for GitHub Pages to build your site.
 Refresh `https://YOURNAME.github.io/` (or `https://YOURNAME.github.io/REPO_NAME/` if you used a different repo name).

 ## 8. Credits

-This template is adapted from the [iPortfolio theme](https://bootstrapmade.com/iportfolio-bootstrap-portfolio-websites-template/) by BootstrapMade.
+This template is adapted from the [iPortfolio theme](https://bootstrapmade.com/iportfolio-bootstrap-portfolio-websites-template/) by BootstrapMade by Dr. Morgan Vickery ([morganavickery.com]()) for the purposes of junior academics creating their own free-to-run professional websites.
+Need support?
+Email Morgan at morganavickery@gmail.com -- shes happy to help :)